Automobile

 The system was introduced in the early 1980s, then it was used to control only fuel injections.
 This is why fuel is precisely injected into internal combustion engines.
 However, the improvement of electronics and engine design has spread the working function of the brain box or engine control unit to perform almost every operation in cars.

-In some automobiles where ECU is not widely used, precisely older ones, a Powertrain Control Module (PCM) is used as a control unit.
+In some automobiles where ECU is not widely used, especially older ones, a Powertrain Control Module (PCM) is used as a control unit.
 It generally combines the controls of an Engine Control Unit (ECU) and a Transmission Control Unit (TCU).

-The system determines when the gear should be changed, and it controls the system as it back off the throttle making the shift smoother.
+The system determines when the gear should be changed, and it controls the system as it backs off the throttle making the shift smoother.
 This PCM was introduced in the late 1970s but was highly recognized in the 1980s together with the electronically controlled carburetors and lockup torque converters.

 Applications